gyunaev/macprocmon/README.md

     // modified : true, incorrect
     close( fd2 );

+The `modified` isn't set when the file is modified via mmap.
+This is probably a bug.

 #### dup event ####

 When forking, the fds are duplicated internally, so `dup` event is not generated, even though duplication takes place.